AuburnSounds/Dplug/README.md

 ### Plugin format wrapping

-Plugin wrapping is inspired by the WDL library (best represented here: https://github.com/olilarkin/wdl-ol).
+Plugin wrapping is inspired by the IPlug library (best represented here: https://github.com/olilarkin/wdl-ol).

 Some files falls under the Cockos WDL license.

-Important contributors to WDL include:
+Important contributors to IPlug include:
 - Cockos: http://www.cockos.com/
 - Oliver Larkin: http://www.olilarkin.co.uk/

-### VST SDK translation
+### VST SDK

-VST is a trademark of Steinberg Media Technologies GmbH.
-Please register the SDK via the 3rd party developer license on Steinberg site.

-Before you make VST plugins with Dplug, you need to read and agree with the license for the VST3 SDK by Steinberg.

-If you don't have the VST2 SDK, you can't _make_ plugins with Dplug.
+If you don't have the VST SDK, you can't _make_ plugins with Dplug.
 Find the VST SDK there: http://www.steinberg.net/en/company/developers.html

 **If you don't have a licensing agreement with Steinberg**, you can't _distribute_ VST2 or VST3 plug-ins.

 ### Misc